Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## ***Getting Started***

 * You need to use **Google Colab** platform.
-* You don't need to download the file, just open the *main.ipynb* file in the link below and follow the instructions in it to run it.
+* You don't need to download the file, just open the *main.ipynb* file in the Colab link below and follow the instructions in it to run it.
 https://drive.google.com/drive/folders/185p_lZkp9sMGiSsS83KHBjRamtoFxjrv?usp=sharing
-* After opening the main.ipynb file in the link above, please first complete STEP 1- 4 at the top of the file (please do not run the code directly or you will get compatibility errors).
+* After opening the *main.ipynb*, please first complete STEP 1- 4 at the top of the file (please do not run the code directly or you will get compatibility errors).

 ## ***Flowchart***
 <center><img width=500 src="https://i.imgur.com/Ln5oRY1.png"></center>